Read, Sing, Talk, Play, Write; repeat!

 A child’s brain develops faster during the early years and, like a sponge, soaks up information willingly and with great enthusiasm.
 That’s why it is remarkably important to begin reading aloud to your child from a very early age!

 Story Time Action Shots

 Please arrive on time.

 Discuss polite and respectful manners with your children before arriving.

 Be attentive and participate in the program; children are more likely to sing along and have fun if you are doing the same.
 Visit with friends after Story Time is over.

-We do not expect silent, rapt attention, and please understand that it is NOT developmentally appropriate for a 0-3 year old to listen quietly for the whole session.
+We do not expect silent, rapt attention; in fact, it is NOT developmentally appropriate for a 0- to 3-year-old child to listen quietly for the whole session.
 That’s OK.

-If your Story Time child wanders or becomes too restless, please leave the room with him/her so that others can enjoy the Story Time.
-Simply return when they have had a pleasant rest or appropriate run around in another room.
+If your Story Time child wanders or becomes too restless, please leave the room with him/her.
+Simply return when he or she has had a pleasant rest or appropriate run-around in the youth area.